 C/S G.008 reqmt Para.
-Description Number of bits Bit numbers in message Content 3.7.1a TAC Number + Serial Number 30 1-30 (MSB=1) 16-bit TAC # (0 to 65,535), followed by a 14-bit serial number (0 to 16,383).
-The TAC and serial number combination shall be unique and remain fixed for the life of the beacon and shall not be capable of being overwritten by any external user device.
-3.7.1a Country code 10 31-40 (MSB=31) A three-digit decimal country code number (0 to 999).
-Country codes are based on the International Telecommunication Union (ITU) Maritime Identification Digit (MID) country code available on the ITU website ( www.itu.int/cgi-bin/htsh/glad/cga_mids.sh ).
+Description Number of bits Bit numbers in message Content 3.7.1a TAC Number 16 1-16 (MSB=1) 16-bit TAC # (0 to 65,535)† 3.7.1a Serial Number 14 17-30 14-bit serial number (0 to 16,383)††† 3.7.1a Country code 10 31-40 (MSB=31) A three-digit decimal country code number (0 to 999).
+Country codes are based on the International Telecommunication Union (ITU) Maritime Identification Digit (MID) country code available on the ITU website: (www.itu.int/cgi-bin/htsh/glad/cga_mids.sh).
 3.7.1d Status of homing device 1 41 On beacon activation a '1' indicates that the beacon is equipped with at least one homing signal and a '0' indicates that the beacon is not equipped with any homing signals or that they have been deliberately disabled.
-Once the homing signal(s) in the beacon have been activated a '1' indicates that at least one homing device is functional and transmitting.
-A '0' indicates that no homing device is functional, or it has been deliberately disabled RLS function 1 42 A '0' beacon without RLS capability or with this capability disabled A '1' beacon with RLS capability enabled N/A Test Protocol 1 43 A '0' indicates normal beacon operation.
+Once the homing signal in the beacon has been activated, a '1' indicates that at least one homing device is functional and transmitting.
+A '0' indicates that no homing device is functional, or it has been deliberately disabled.
+RLS function 1 42 A '0' indicates a beacon without RLS capability or with this capability disabled.
+A '1' beacon with RLS capability enabled.
+N/A Test Protocol 1 43 A '0' indicates normal beacon operation.
 A '1' indicates a Test Protocol message for non-operational use.
 Selection of test protocol is not an end-user capability.